stonepros/stone/doc/dev/blkin.rst

 =========================
- Tracing Ceph With Blkin
+ Tracing Stone With Blkin
 =========================

-Ceph can use Blkin, a library created by Marios Kogias and others, which enables tracking a specific request from the time it enters the system at higher levels till it is finally served by RADOS.
+Stone can use Blkin, a library created by Marios Kogias and others, which enables tracking a specific request from the time it enters the system at higher levels till it is finally served by RADOS.